 It’s difficult to estimate how much damage could be done by 50 hacker websites.
 Especially since these were run by experienced criminals.

 The Microsoft Threat Intelligence Center said the operation was designed to target employees of governments, international agencies, as well as university staff, mostly based in the U.S., Japan and South Korea.
 “The U.S.” is us, folks.
 Forbes magazine reported that “The hacking group appears to have been targeting government employees, university staff, those working on nuclear proliferation issues, as well as world peace and human right[s].
 The majority of those targeted were based in the U.S. …”

-But, these thieves are targeting organizations of all sizes.
+But, these cybercriminals are targeting organizations of all sizes.
 That includes your small business far away from major ports and international markets.

 1Never use real words or names.
 Avoid doubling letters or numerals.
 Use a new password for each application (don’t recycle/reuse).

 Password management software is a good investment.
-Due to competition, the free versions of some of these products work very well.
+Due to competition, the free versions of some of these products block cybercrime very well.